 Despite this progress, shelters and other domestic and sexual violence service providers continue to face budget shortfalls.
 At the same time, the national spotlight on these crimes is bringing more survivors out of the shadows and increasing requests for prevention programs, which create an increased demand.
 Many programs are forced to turn away victims who are desperate and have nowhere to go.

-NNEDV’s 2018 National DV Counts Census found that on just one day, across the United State and U.S. Territories, 74,823 adults and children received services from domestic violence programs.
-Unfortunately, 9,183 requests for services went unmet due to lack of resources.
+NNEDV’s 16th Annual Domestic Violence Counts Report found that on just one day, across the United State and U.S. territories, more than 70,000 adults and children received services from domestic violence programs.
+Unfortunately, more than 9,000 requests for services went unmet due to lack of resources.

 Victims of Crime Act (VOCA): VOCA uses non-taxpayer money from the Crime Victims Fund for programs that directly service victims of crime, including state formula victim assistance grants.
 These funds, which come from fines paid by federal criminals, support services to 4 million victims of all types of crimes annually, through 4,400 direct service agencies such as domestic violence shelters, rape crisis centers, and child abuse treatment programs.
 VOCA should be released at a funding level of at least the average of the last three years’ deposits with a tribal funding stream to address the devastating needs on tribal lands.

 Violence Against Women Act (VAWA): VAWA programs are at the heart of our nation’s response to domestic violence.
 Each of these programs is critical to ensuring that victims are safe, that offenders are held accountable, and that our communities are more secure.
 Key programs within VAWA include: